Frequently Asked Questions

 Yes.
 The GMC conducts as much of its business as possible through electronic media.
 You should therefore expect to have access to and be able to use PC based software, email and the internet.

-12. Are the GMC also recruiting for Council Members?
+14. Are the GMC also recruiting for a new Chair?

-The GMC will be seeking to appoint two Council Members later in 2018.
-Depending upon whether the new Chair is a Lay or Registrant member, the requirement will be for two registrant members or one lay and one registrant.
-This will be a separate appointments process and it is expected that this will start in July 2018.
+A separate appointments process has been taking place to appoint a new Chair for the GMC, also to take up office from 1 January 2019.
+Depending upon whether the new Chair Designate is a Lay or Registrant member, the requirement will be for two registrant members or one lay and one registrant.
+It is expected that this process will conclude by July 2018.